Central Intelligence Agency: Fall of the Soviet Union

-In France, the CIA had orders for economic intelligence; a female CIA agent revealed her connections to the CIA to the French.
-Dick Holm, Paris Station Chief, was expelled.
 In Guatemala, the CIA produced the Murphy Memo, based on audio recordings made by covert listening devices planted by Guatemalan intelligence in the bedroom of Ambassador Marilyn McAfee.
 In the recording, Ambassador McAfee verbally entreated "Murphy."
 The CIA circulated a memo in the highest Washington circles accusing Ambassador McAfee of having an extramarital lesbian affair with her secretary, Carol Murphy.
 There was no affair.
 Ambassador McAfee was calling to Murphy, her poodle.

 Harold James Nicholson would burn several serving officers and three years of trainees before he was caught spying for Russia.
 In 1997 the House would pen another report, which said that CIA officers know little about the language or politics of the people they spy on; the conclusion was that the CIA lacked the "depth, breadth, and expertise to monitor political, military, and economic developments worldwide."
 Russ Travers said in the CIA in-house journal that in five years "intelligence failure is inevitable".
 In 1997 the CIA's new director George Tenet would promise a new working agency by 2002.
 The CIA's surprise at India's detonation of an atom bomb was a failure at almost every level.
 After the 1998 embassy bombings by Al Qaeda, the CIA offered two targets to be hit in retaliation.
 One of them was the Al-Shifa pharmaceutical factory, where traces of chemical weapon precursors had been detected.
 In the aftermath, it was concluded that "the decision to target al Shifa continues a tradition of operating on inadequate intelligence about Sudan."
 It triggered the CIA to make "substantial and sweeping changes" to prevent "a catastrophic systemic intelligence failure."
-Between 1991 and 1998 the CIA lost 3,000 employees.